violethaze74/eclipse/README.md

   8. Select your new target platform (instead of Running Platform) in the `Target Platform` preferences.

-  9. Click `OK` to load this new target platform.
+  9. Click `Apply and Finish` to load this new target platform.

   10. Eclipse will load the target.